radiantlogic-v8/documentation-new/documentation/configuration/synchronization/transformations.md

 1. Expand cn=config,ou=globalgroups.
 1. Select cn=approvers.
 1. Click the **Manage Group** button.
 The Manage Group window displays.
 1. In the "Find" section, click the folder button to browse to the location of the user that you want to approve events.
-In this example, the location cn=config,ou=globalusers is selected.
+In this example, the location ou=globalusers,cn=config  is selected.
 1. Click the **SEARCH** button.
 1. Select the entry you want to approve events and click the "+" button.
 In this example, uid=icsadmin,ou=globalusers,cn=config is selected. <br>![Find Users](Media/approvers-group.jpg)
 1. Click the **SAVE** button.
 The member is displayed in the cn=approvers group.